Oregon Zoo returns western pond turtles to wild with help of local conservationists

-Portlanders may feel like summer's just reaching its peak.
-But for 10 western pond turtles reared at the Oregon Zoo, a nearly yearlong stretch of warm days and nights will soon be drawing to an end.
+Summer hasn't even started in Portland, but for 19 western pond turtles reared at the Oregon Zoo, an eight-month stretch of warm days and nights has just drawn to an end.

 Once the turtles reach about 70 grams (a little more than 2 ounces), they are returned to their natural habitat and monitored for safety.